Microsoft's Azure revenue growth slows, shares fall | MarketScreener

-Azure, Microsoft's flagship cloud product, had revenue growth of 76 percent in the final quarter of 2018, down from a 98 percent surge a year earlier.
+Azure, Microsoft's flagship cloud product, had revenue growth of 76 percent in the fiscal second quarter ended Dec.
+31, down from a 98 percent surge a year earlier.
 Azure sales increased 76 percent in the September quarter as well.

 Long known for its Windows software, Microsoft has shifted its focus to the fledgling cloud market where it is battling Amazon.com Inc for dominance.